 Superior Aeration and Water Infiltration Rates

 G3 Byron's premium top dressing sand meets USGA specifications for golf course greens, tee boxes, and fairways.
-G3 Byron sand provides the superior soil aeration and water percolation that sustains healthy grass root systems and smooth playing surfaces.
+Our sand provides superior soil aeration and water percolation that sustains healthy grass root systems and smooth playing surfaces.
 The extremely low clay content (less than 1%) eliminates sand bridging in spreader equipment and makes G3 Byron sand easy to apply.
-G3 Byron sand far exceeds USGA specifications for bunker sand.
-Sub-angular, with a penetrometer value exceeding 2.5 kg/cm2, G3 Byron will stay in place on bunker faces and offers high resistance to “fried-egg” lies.
+Our sand far exceeds USGA specifications for bunker sand.
+Sub-angular, with a penetrometer value exceeding 2.5 kg/cm2, G3 Byron sand stays in place on bunker faces and offers high resistance to “fried-egg” lies.
 By blending fine and coarse sand, we can produce sand with water infiltration rates ranging from 40 in/hr to more than 150 in/hr - well above the USGA requirement of 20 in/hr.
 Bunkers can be customized to drain quickly from irrigation overspray and rain, resist crusting, and keep their form on bunker faces.

 Sand for Utility Trench Fill and Bedding